 Position: FSR interns

-Financial Services Roundtable (FSR) is currently seeking full-time interns for Fall 2014 to support staff and its member companies.
-FSR prides itself on an internship program that is both engaging and educational that will provide you exposure to the legislative process, government agencies, and member company leaders.
-As a prestigious and reputable organization, FSR expects work product, dedication, and commitment of the highest caliber from its interns.
-Candidates are based in Washington, D.C., and are paid minimum wage on a biweekly basis during their time with the Roundtable.
-Each intern will be hired by a specific department at FSR, but will also receive the added advantage of spending 5% of their time with the Government Affairs department.
-The length of the internship is flexible, but we prefer that candidates be available to start in September and finish in December.
+Financial Services Roundtable (FSR) is currently seeking fulltime interns for Spring 2015 to support the FSR staff and our member companies.
+FSR prides itself on its engaging, educational internship program that exposes our interns to the legislative process, government agencies, and leaders in the financial services industry.
+As a prestigious and reputable organization, FSR holds our interns to a high standard of quality work products, dedication, and commitment of the highest caliber.
+Each intern will be hired by a specific department at FSR, but will also receive the added advantage of spending a portion of their time with the Government Affairs department.

 Below are the descriptions of each department.
-Please take the time to read over the job descriptions for each department and in the application section mark any department(s) you are interested in joining.
-In order to be considered for an internship, please submit a resume, cover letter and writing sample.
+In order to be considered for a full-time internship, please submit a resume, cover letter and writing sample.
 In your application materials, please indicate at least 3 departmental preferences from the following:

 Should your qualifications and credentials match an open position at FSR, you will be contacted by a staff member.
 Questions regarding FSR internships or the application process can be directed to info@FSRoundtable.org.

 Position: Regulatory Law Clerk